RodionSav/react_catalog-phone/README.md

 # Configuration

-Configure your project with the following options:
+Configure project with the following options:

 ## iPhone Search Filtering